zenorocha/wedocs/intro/feature-overview.md

 Mission-critical services require health monitoring, self-healing, and fault tolerance both for themselves and the platform and infrastructure they run on.
 WeDeploy gives you multiple layers of protection.

-To achieve self-healing, WeDeploy services are monitored by Docker Swarm and restarted when they fail.
-Even legacy services that don’t support distribution or replication can be automatically restarted by Docker Swarm to maximize uptime and reduce service interruption.
+To achieve self-healing, WeDeploy services are monitored and restarted when they fail.
+Even legacy services that don’t support distribution or replication can be automatically restarted to maximize uptime and reduce service interruption.

 <!-- </article> -->